By Michael Gorman

 The holistic surveillance approach for KYC and AML compliance

 In addition to dealing with data quality issues, financial institution compliance departments implementing KYC policies also face a constantly evolving regulatory environment.
 Therefore when setting policy, compliance and risk staff involved in KYC and AML must regularly review changes, so their systems are up-to-date.

 Many banks today are using surveillance tools that require manual policy updates and which have out-of-date or inconsistent data.
 Instead, they need processes to ensure that their source data is current and periodically cleaned, and for KYC in particular, they need a surveillance solution that integrates with their client onboarding system to avoid having stale customer information.

 These drivers have informed the latest generation of surveillance tools at Kx, which has extended its surveillance package for AML detection and compliance.
 Today banks need to be able to look at historical and real-time analytics on bank transactions and trade data and test it with sophisticated algorithms which generate carefully crafted alerts for the compliance team.

 Starting with trustworthy data, banks using the right surveillance tools have an opportunity to look at their entire risk management and regulatory infrastructure across the enterprise.
 This new approach is developing across the industry, where financial institutions are working to meet their regulatory needs while evolving their data management systems to expand their business capabilities.

-To complement Kx Systems’ product solutions, the company is supported by First Derivative’s Regulatory & Compliance consulting practice, which combines subject-matter expertise, strong product knowledge, and data & technology DNA to offer a range of consulting services that can accelerate implementation for MiFID II and MiFIR.
+Michael Gorman is Global Head of the Regulatory and Compliance practice at Kx parent First Derivatives plc.
+His team combines subject-matter expertise, strong product knowledge, and data and technology DNA to offer a range of consulting services that can accelerate implementation of regulatory solutions.
 Read more here.